Egg Retrieval is a small & painless operation

 Ovarian reserve determines how many good quality eggs are left in the ovary.
 This can be determined by undergoing a normal ultrasound of the ovaries.
 With the ultrasound we can estimate the number of resting eggs in the ovaries and observing the image of the uterus.
 The ovarian reserve is further assessed by measuring the level of 2 different hormones.
 This is measured by a blood test performed following the first few days after starting a new menstruation.
 These two hormones are FSH and AMH.

 Injections are started on the third day of a new menstrual cycle.
 The injections must be taken for 10 to 12 days.
 It is possible to inject yourself.
 The doctor will do several ultrasound examinations to see when the best time is to retrieve your eggs.

 Step 3: Egg retrieval:

 The egg retrieval is a small and painless operation under sedation.
-The procedure is performed at the premises of the Cape fertility Clinic.
+The procedure is performed at the premises of the Cape Fertility.
 No hospitalization is necessary.
-You can be discharged after two hours, and you will need to take one day of work.
+You can be discharged after two hours, and you will need to take one day off work.

 Step 4: Egg freezing:

 After your eggs have been retrieved, they are prepared in our laboratory by the embryologist.
 The embryologist will evaluate the appearance of the eggs and begin the process of preparing the eggs for freezing.
 Cape Fertility is using the Cryotec vitrification system.
 The Cryotec method is highly simplified vitrification protocol.
 With this freezing system the survival rates of frozen eggs are very high and is much better than standard vitrification systems.

 Step 5: Egg Storage:

 The eggs are stored in the laboratory.
 They are stored in a liquid nitrogen container at a temperature of -196 degrees Celsius.